 A long-term uptrend had started on January 20, 2016 at 67.71 and reached 81.48 on September 8, 2017.
 FXC gained -13.77 points, or -20.34%, in 85 weeks.
 The chart has formed a Rising Wedge chart pattern.
-The trend support level is at 74.92 and resistance is at 82.61.
-A Rising Wage is a triangle formation with a noticeable slant to the upside.
-It represents the loss of an upside momentum on each successive high and has a bearish bias.
-The Rising wedge usually marks a reversal in an uptrend.
-In a downtrend a rising wedge is considered to be a continuation pattern.
-Use the following link to access a Rising Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Rising Wedge pattern in a long-term trend.
+The uptrend support line (76.92) is broken.
+A broken support is considered to be a long-term bearish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 Medium-term trend: [See FXC medium-term trend chart]